Portland Bicycle Accident Attorney

 - If the at-fault party responds with an offer to settle that is less than what was demanded and the injured party files a lawsuit, the personal injury claimant must beat the offer at arbitration to receive attorney’s fees.

-Do I need a Portland bicycle accident attorney to help me if my bicycle accident injuries are significant?
+Do I need an attorney to help me if my bicycle accident injuries are significant?

 Answer: Because cyclists are “vulnerable road users”, i.e. not protected as a car driver would be, you might expect that even a minor auto accident could result in significant injuries to an unprotected cyclist – and you would be right.
 Cycling is the leading cause of sports-related head injuries.
 While football head injuries capture the news headlines, cycling accidents account for far more Traumatic Brain Injuries each year which can lead to significant medical costs, lost wages, rehabilitation, and many other costs associated with recovery from your injuries.
 In order to protect your rights, effectively deal with insurance issues, and seek the best financial settlement you should review your case with an experienced Portland bicycle accident attorney.